Nintendo Switch 2: Console

 Along with the existing layouts from the Nintendo Switch's design, which includes a USB-C port on the bottom that serves as its power source and connector within a dock, a headphone jack, and a cartridge slot, the Nintendo Switch 2 adds an internal microphone with noise cancellation and a second USB-C port on the top of the unit for charging the console when on tabletop mode, and for use with accessories like external cameras.
-The console also has a redesigned stand with continuously adjustable angle, similar to that used on the Switch OLED model.
+The console also has a redesigned stand with adjustable angle, similar to that used on the Switch OLED model.
 With the Joy-Con 2 controllers attached, the console measures 272 mm (10.71 in) in width, 116 mm (4.57 in) in height, and 13.9 mm (0.55 in) in depth, and weighs 534 g (18.8 oz).

 The Switch 2 uses a 7.9 inch LCD touchscreen with 1080p resolution (279 ppi) and HDR, which supports a variable refresh rate of up to 120 Hz.
-When docked, the console can output up to 1440p at 120 Hz or 4K resolution at 60 Hz with HDR.
+When docked, the console can output up to 1440p at 120 Hz or 4K resolution at 60 Hz with HDR and VRR.
 The original Switch included an OLED revision, and while Nintendo had considered using OLED for the Switch 2, hardware design lead Tetsuya Sasaki said they opted to use LCD due to the advancements in LCD technology including support for HDR.
 Unlike the first-generation model, the dock also contains a built-in Ethernet connector and a cooling fan.
+The cooling fan is only intended to cool the dock itself, not the Switch 2 console.